Lexicon of Musical Invective: Reception of outsider composers

-Slonimsky, a staunch defender of Jewish composers such as Schönberg, Milhaud, and Bloch, was particularly sensitive to the hypocritical attacks leveled against him.
-He had previously been a target of Nazi German press and ridiculed by musicians such as Serge Koussevitzky, who failed to recognize that Slonimsky was just as Russian-Jewish as Koussevitzky himself.
-An illustration of Slonimsky's Jewish humor can be found in the Lexicon, specifically in an article about Wagner, which makes the following reference to Hitler: "Hitler (in a pejorative sense)."
+Slonimsky was a vocal supporter of Jewish composers, including Arnold Schönberg, Darius Milhaud, and Ernest Bloch,[N 2] and was attentive to biased criticism directed against them.
+He had previously been targeted by Nazi German press and faced ridicule from musicians such as Serge Koussevitzky, who did not recognize Slonimsky’s own Russian-Jewish heritagehimself.
+The Lexicon contains examples of Slonimsky’s ironic humor, such as a reference to "Hitler (in a pejorative sense)" in an article on Wagner.

-Despite a favorable disposition toward a foreign composer, a critic may nevertheless find the composer's work, the composer's person, and even the composer's name to be a source of amusement.
-On October 27, 1897, a critic from the Musical Courier of New York playfully remarked, "Rimski-Korsakov — now there's a name!
+Even when favorably disposed toward a composer, critics occasionally used the composer’s work, persona, or name as a source of playful commentary.
+On October 27, 1897, the Musical Courier (New York) remarked of Nikolai Rimsky-Korsakov: "Rimski-Korsakov — now there's a name!
 It evokes fierce mustaches soaked in vodka!"